antofic/GraphCodable/Docs/UserGuide.md

 ```

-In fact it was the first choice, because it was simpler, but in this way it would have been impossible for the user to choose to provide identities to system types (like `String`) that already adopt the `GEncodable` protocol in the library.
+In fact it was the first choice, because it was simpler and faster, but in this way it would have been impossible for the user to choose to provide identities to system types (like `String`) that already adopt the `GEncodable` protocol in the library.
 This is why I then chose to adopt a separate protocol.

 ### Control identity globally